mindfactory-dev/Svgicons/docs/icon-sets.md

 The following icon sets are tested to work.

-js = Available bu JavasScript install as npm
+js = Available by JavasScript installer as npm
 c = Available in Composer

 - [Heroicons](#heroicons)